KokoseiJ/DiscordBot/README.md

 Yes, you can do it! in fact, All you have to do is getting a module file/`bot_func.py` and import it to your bot. then you can call `module.main(message, STATICS)` - returned value will be async generator. the type of every returned values can be either string, discord.Embed, discord.File, or None if message has to be deleted. value of STATICS might/might not be used.
 I am planning to write a documentation about this, but it's not here yet - so please read the code and check if it uses any.

 ## Contribution
 Source code of Kyoko is open-sourced, and I appreciate any form of contribution.
-As the bot is loading a command as a module from each files, All you have to do is write a code in separate file(without messing with mian `bot.py`) and gently send a PR to me.
+As the bot is loading a command as a module from each files, All you have to do is write a code in separate file(without messing with main `bot.py`) and gently send a PR to me.
 I will review it and merge the PR ASAP.

 ## TODO
 Please check [issue #2](https://github.com/KokoseiJ/DiscordBot/issues/2).